 Postdoctoral Researchers

 Sarah holds an M.A. in German philology and a B.A. in sociology from the University of Vienna.
 She was a research associate at the Institute of Sociololgy (Chair of Prof. Dr. Sighard Neckel) at the J.W.
 Goethe University Frankfurt am Main and the University of Hamburg.
 In 2021 she completed her PhD in sociology at the University of Hamburg with a dissertation entitled “Gefühlstechniken.
 Eine Soziologie emotionaler Selbstvermessung/Technologies of Feeling.
-A Sociology of Emotional Self-Quantification” (to be published soon).
+A Sociology of Emotional Self-Quantification” (2024).
 She is also co-editor of Un-Wohl-Gefühle: Eine Analyse gegenwärtiger Befindlichkeiten (transcript, 2016) and Die Gesellschaft der Nachhaltigkeit: Umrisse eines Forschungsprogramms (transcript, 2018).
 Among her research interests are cultural sociology, sociology of emotions and sociology of literature.
 Her current research focuses on sentimentality as a concept for the social sciences and urban exploring as an aesthetic practice of deliberately experiencing (and photographing) abandoned premises.

 Project: Doing Sentimentality.
 A Cultural Sociology of the Sentimental Using the Example of Urban Exploring